-The site is surrounded by transformed (i.e., developed) or modified land.
-The south of the site is bordered by the R501 tarred provincial road, while land to the east and west is characterised by existing industrial operations (viz.
-Kwastna Corobrik Factory and Murray and Roberts Cementation) and the R 559 tarred provincial road, which is a major transport route connecting Johannesburg and Carletonville.
+The proposed Project site is surrounded by transformed (i.e., developed) or modified land.
+The south of the Project site is bordered by the R501 tarred provincial road, while land to the east and west is characterised by existing industrial operations (viz.
+Kwastina Corobrik Factory and Murray and Roberts Cementation) and the R 559 tarred provincial road, which is a major transport route connecting Johannesburg and Carletonville.

-The Kwastna Corobrik Factory and Murray and Roberts Cementation industrial operations are enclosed by security fencing and characterised by various forms of built infrastructure.
+The Kwastina Corobrik Factory and Murray and Roberts Cementation industrial operations are enclosed by security fencing, and characterised by various forms of built infrastructure.
 Land to the north of the site boundary is under cultivation, and is regularly disturbed through ploughing, seeding and harvesting, and is dominated by commercial crop species (e.g., maize).

-The site, including the proposed LILO and Substation footprint, is therefore surrounded by modified land.
+The proposed Project site is therefore surrounded by either transformed or highly modified land.
 It is thus not considered a functionally important component of local landscape connectivity or an ecological corridor.
-The proposed development of the proposed LILO and Substation footprint is therefore considered unlikely to cause a significant reduction in landscape connectivity.
+The proposed development of the Project site is therefore considered unlikely to cause a significant reduction in landscape connectivity.